Understanding My Prognosis

 - Think about and voice your choices around personal boundaries and privacy and confidentiality during your final days and after your death.

-- Or, have you prepared a representation agreement that names a substitute decision-maker to make health care decisions on your behalf, if you are unable to do so?
+- Is your temporary substitute decision-maker list up to date?
+Or, have you prepared a representation agreement that names your substitute decision-maker to make health care decisions on your behalf, if you are unable to do so?

 - Do you have cultural spiritual advisors that you want to be called?